mhansen/graphviz-docs/content/en/docs/attrs/labelfloat.md

 types:
 - bool
 used_by: E
+description: If true, allows edge labels to be less constrained in position
 ---
-If true, allows edge labels to be less constrained in position.
 In particular, it may appear on top of other edges.